Jeremy Munson: Minnesota House of Representatives

 Munson was elected to the Minnesota House of Representatives in a 2018 special election, succeeding Republican incumbent Tony Cornish, who, after facing sexual harassment and assault allegations from multiple women who worked as staffers, legislators and lobbyists, signed a settlement agreement with one of the women and resigned from office.
 In December 2018, Munson and three other House members formed a separate New House Republican Caucus out of dissatisfaction with the House minority leadership.

+Throughout his time in the legislature, Munson chaired an co-chaired numerous bills, including HF0638 and HF2518 that supported patient's right to shop for medical care, worked on price transparency, and created a shared savings account that would allow patients to share in any savings.
+Munson also authored HF 2578 to propose term limits.
 On March 25, 2021, Munson proposed HF2423, a bill that would cede several Minnesota counties to South Dakota.
 Munson claimed, "Minnesota becomes more politically polarized every year and the metro politicians have shown us that rural Minnesotans are no longer represented by Saint Paul.
-It's time to leave."
-South Dakota governor Kristi Noem supported his idea.
+It's time to leave.
+Rural Minnesotans love their communities and neighbors, but they want better governance" South Dakota governor Kristi Noem supported his idea.

 U.S. House of Representatives special election campaign

 In February 2022, Munson filed paperwork to run in the Minnesota's 1st congressional district special election to replace U.S. Representative Jim Hagedorn, who had died of kidney cancer earlier that month.
 He has been endorsed by U.S. Senator Rand Paul and U.S. Representatives Jim Jordan, Thomas Massie, and Scott Perry.

 Munson faced fellow state representative Nels Pierson, former state representative Brad Finstad, and former Minnesota Republican Party chair Jennifer Carnahan in the August 9 primary election.

+Munson lost the special primary election and the general primary election to Finstad, who won the general election for the seat in both August and November.